 Pores can seem pretty straightforward: They’re either clogged or clear, large or small.
 Easy, right?
 Not exactly.
 Not all pores are created equal — in fact, facial pores can come in all shapes and sizes, and therefore need to be tended to in different ways depending on your skin type.
-They need to be treated with targeted ingredients and formulas in order to stay tight, clear, and as close to invisible as possible.
-Whether you have extremely dry skin or are dealing with breakouts, NYC-based dermatologist, Hadley King, MD, walks us through the various skin types and how to effectively treat each pore below.
+They need to be treated with targeted ingredients and dedicated skincare for pores in order to stay tight, clear, and as close to invisible as possible.
+Whether you’re looking for dry face skincare products or are dealing with breakouts, NYC-based dermatologist, Hadley King, MD, walks us through the various skin types and how to effectively treat each pore below.

 If you have dry skin:

 While those with drier skin often deal with flaking and sometimes itchiness, they tend to have smaller facial pores than other skin types.
 Of course, moisturizing is key when it comes to hydrating parched skin, but Dr. King also recommends using alpha-hydroxy acids (AHAs) on dry skin, too.
 “Gentle use of AHAs can help to chemically exfoliate the outermost layers of skin, leaving the surface looking polished,” says Dr. King.
 “Over time, AHAs can increase collagen and thicken the skin.”
-Our Pineapple-C Bright Serum contains 22% pineapple juice, a natural AHA that helps to brighten, smooth, and hydrate the skin.
+You can find them in our Strawberry Smooth BHA+AHA Salicylic Serum, which pairs AHAs with beta hydroxy acid, or BHA, to gently unclog and refine pores.
+While it also contains hyaluronic acid and allantoin to keep skin calm, you can also pair it with a serum for dry skin like Plum Plump Hyaluronic Serum.
+It has a whopping five molecular sizes of hyaluronic acid to hydrate and plump skin from within.

 If you have oily or acne-prone skin:

-If you’re someone with oily skin, you’ve likely already experienced the struggle of trying to shrink the appearance of your very visible pores — as those with oily and acne-prone skin often have larger pores with active oil glands.
+Those with oily and acne-prone skin often have larger pores with active oil glands.
 For that reason, oily-skin facial pores have a tendency to become clogged.
+Opt for salicylic acid, or BHA, which you can often find in a face wash for acne, as well as other BHA products.
 “Salicylic acid is an excellent comedolytic, as it’s oil-soluble and able to penetrate into pores to exfoliate and remove excess sebum,” says Dr. King.
 They basically take out clogs both before and after they form.

 If you have aging skin: